Prayer is often hard, and suffering only makes it harder.

 you will look on when the wicked are cut off.

-2. Psalm 73 – When We Grow Envious and Bitter Considering the Wicked
+2. Psalm 73 – When We Grow Envious of the Wicked

 Asaph struggled with envy, anger, and bitterness.
 To him, it seemed like the wicked faced no punishment or troubles like the rest of us.
 Such a thought is enough to derail one’s faith and betray God’s people (verse 15).
 What changed the equation for Asaph was entering the sanctuary of God and discerning the end of the wicked.
 Our God of perfect justice will give the wicked their deserved punishment (18-20).
 After confessing his sin (21-22), Asaph voiced his trust in God: